season-lab/memsight/README.md

 ## Overview

 This repository contains an implemenation of `MemSight` based on `angr`.
 The ideas behind `MemSight` have been presented in the paper "Rethinking Pointer Reasoning in Symbolic Execution" accepted at ASE 2017.
+A èreprint of the paper is available [here](https://github.com/season-lab/memsight/raw/master/publications/memsight-ase17.pdf).

 - `explore.py`: main script, line-by-line exploration
 - `run.py`: main script, non line-by-line exploration